vzakharchenko/keycloak-radius-plugin/README.md

 3. Structure Password in request:
     -  PAP password: <Keycloak Password/RADIUS Password><OTP>, example: testPassword123456, where testPassword is password, 123456 is otp
     -  MSCHAP/CHAP: <RADIUS Password><OTP>, example: testPassword123456, where testPassword is password, 123456 is otp
+    -  PAP password with Otp ()if config file contains "otp":true) : <OTP>, example: 123456, where 123456 is otp

 [OTP Password example](Examples/OTPPasswordJSExample)